Dental Cleanings – Northeast Lincoln, NE

 A clean smile is a healthy smile.
-That’s why Dr. Long and her entire team at Northeast Family Dental emphasize your prophylaxis appointments—more commonly known as dental checkups.
-At these visits, we’ll be sure to clean your teeth thoroughly and offer you some tips on how you can improve your oral hygiene routine at home.
+That’s why Dr. Long and her entire team at Williamsburg Dental emphasize your prophylaxis appointments—more commonly known as dental checkups.
+At these visits, we’ll be sure to clean your teeth thoroughly and offer you some tips on how you can improve your oral hygiene routine at home as well as the benefits of professional dental cleanings in Northeast Lincoln, NE.

 You may ask yourself: why do I need to see the dentist if my smile looks great and I’m not in pain?
 Because regular cleanings help to keep your smile attractive and your oral and dental health in tip-top shape.